Etymology of Gotra

 Gotra is the Sanskrit term for a much older system of tribal clans.
 The literal meaning of Gotra is ‘cow-pen’ or ‘cow-shed’ in archaic Rig Vedic Sanskrit.
 The Vedic people for the identification of the lineages initially used the Sanskrit word ‘Gotra’.

 Concept of Gotra

-A Gotra relates directly to the original seven or eight Rishis of the Vedas.
-The concept of Gotra has always been associated with the Brahmins.
-The Gotra has always been only a Brahmin lineage that descends from seven or eight rishis associated with the seven or eight stars of the Great Bear constellation as according to original Hindu Vedic system.
-The seven rishis were Gautama, Bhardwaja, Vishwamitra, Jamadagni, Vasistha, Kashyapa and Atri.
+The concept of Gotra relates directly to the Sapta Rishis of the Vedas associated with the seven stars of the Great Bear constellation as according to original Hindu Vedic system.
+The seven rishis were Gautama, Bharadwaja, Vishwamitra, Jamadagni, Vasistha, Kashyapa and Atri.

 As mentioned above, Gotra stands for lineage or clan assigned to a Hindu at birth.
-Hence it is believed that, People belonging to the same gotra also belong to the same caste in the Hindu social system.
-But in matrilineal Tulu/Malayalee speakers the lineages are the same across the castes.
+Hence, it is believed that people belonging to the same gotra also belong to the same caste in the Hindu social system.

 Some of the common lineages are as follows:

 Significance of Gotra in Marriage